najibrazak98/SQL_Tableau_Project/README.md

-# SQL And Taleau Project
+# SQL And Tableau Project
-sample of my SQL file project
+sample of my SQL and Tableau file project